Marcia Hultman

 You (via your insurance company) must furnish necessary first aid, medical, surgical and hospital services, including prosthetic devices, body aids and physical rehabilitation.

 If your employee is unable to work because of a work-related injury for a period of at least seven consecutive calendar days, he or she is entitled to temporary total disability benefits.
-The benefit is computed at two-thirds of the employee's average weekly wage (limiting overtime earnings to straight-time pay) up to a state maximum of $705 per week.
+The computed benefit can be found here.
 The benefits continue until the employee is released by the medical practitioner to return to work in a full or partial capacity or until it is determined that the employee's condition has reached a point of maximum medical improvement.

 In certain instances, travel, lodging and meal costs from obtaining necessary medical treatment may be reimbursed by the insurer.